 As a kid, I used to LOVE snow days.
 Living in the Midwest, we got our fair share of snow days.
 As the years went by, I got married, started a family, and had kids of my own who look forward to snow days.

 I also work from home, which means, unless there is a power outage or the Internet is down, I am technically able to still get my work done.

 Unfortunately, this takes time away from my children, who want to have some mom-time after frolicking in the snow, making snow angels, and, of course, having a snowball fight.

 What’s a work-at-home mom to do?!

-Here are some ideas I trust will help keep your snow days productive and memorable.
+Here are 7 snow day ideas I trust will help keep your day productive and memorable.

 You know you want to enjoy your time with your children while they are home.
 Set something up with your husband in that you take time off during the day when the children are home, and at night after dinner, your husband takes over time with the children while you work.

 With so many varying sectors working from home, perhaps there is some way you can include your children and still accomplish your goals for the day.
-Granted, depending upon the task is may actually take you longer than if you did it yourself, but what is the fun in that?
+Granted, depending upon the task, it may take you longer than if you did it yourself, but what is the fun in that?
 Make memories.
 Allow your children to help stack your inventory in the closet or to ‘stuff bags.’
-Allow them to work with you, make it fun and enjoy your time with your children.
+Allow them to work with you, make it fun, and enjoy your time with your children.